Where to buy everything from a lump of cheese to a diamond ring – here’s an insider’s guide to the best shops and bargains in Belgium.

 There are also many local butchers, bakers, fruit and vegetable shops and food markets all over Belgium.
 In Brussels, the vast Gare du Midi market sprawls alongside the railway line selling fruit, vegetables, meat, cheese, North African spices, clothing, street food – and anything else you can think of.

 Home and design shops in Belgium

 When it comes to furniture and furnishings, logistics can be an issue.
-Many of the bigger furniture, textile, kitchen and bathroom shops are located outside city centres, with relatively poor public transport links.
-City centre shops typically comprise cheaper (less-tasteful) goods or high-end designer pieces – and not a lot in between.
+Many of the bigger furniture, textile, kitchen and bathroom shops are located outside city centers, with relatively poor public transport links.
+City center shops typically comprise cheaper (less-tasteful) goods or high-end designer pieces – and not a lot in between.
 Although, Habitat can be found in Brussels and Antwerp and IKEA is always an option with several stores around Belgium.

 No-nonsense Dutch chain Hema is good for modern, reasonably priced homeware, including bedding, lighting, curtain tracks and kitchen equipment.
 Likewise, Casa and Blokker both sell small household items, garden furniture and crockery.

 Some of the larger stores can offer lowest price guarantees and tend to have decent websites for online comparison shopping.